INTRODUCTION TO NUMERICAL HYDRODYNAMICS AND RADIATIVE TRANSFER

 email: Nikolai.Piskunov-at-fysast.uu.se, Susanne.Hoefner-at-fysast.uu.se

-experience in using advanced programs and state-of-the-art computers.
+and obtain experience in using advanced computer codes and state-of-the-art computers.

 Structure: The course consists of 2 parts: radiative transfer and hydrodynamics.
 Each part will